bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 ================

 `char` values now map to `TEXT`.
 These were previously mapped to INTEGER values encoded using UTF-16.
-This made queries unnecessarily complex would impose arbitrary limits on future UTF-8 capabilities.
+This made queries unnecessarily complex and would impose arbitrary restrictions on future UTF-8 capabilities.

-You can migrate the data of char columns created using previous version by using SQL similar to the following.
+You can migrate the data of char columns created using previous version by using SQL like the following.

 ``` sql
 -- Convert char values from INTEGER to TEXT